-- What is the point of this?
+What is the point of this?
 Is the reflected wave compared to the direct wave to verify integrity?
 What you receive is very different from what was transmitted.
-So you have to find real signal from this kind of "noisy" signal. - \Box What is the Y axis in the figure?
-Power - ☐ How does the receiver decide whether what it receives is waves from a different source or a single wave with its multipath?
+So you must find the real signal from this "noisy" signal.

+• What is the Y axis in the figure?
+Power

+□ How does the receiver decide whether it is receiving waves from a different source or a single wave with its multipath?